RAV KOOK ON PASSOVER:

 How does it work?

 Each participant will receive a printable source sheet in the original Hebrew with English translation.
-This will be emailed each week prior to the class with the zoom link.
-The source sheet will also be provided in the zoom chat.

 "Yiscah Smith is a force of positive energy and loving kindness, in addition to being a knowledgable teacher.
 She communicates her belief that we are all created in the divine image of the Creator of all.
 I am calmed, inspired and warmed by her words.
 She is also a clear and insightful spiritual leader / teacher, breaking larger concepts into relatable pieces that are easy to grasp."